SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
-Rise of machines, humanity creep
-Algorithms dance, in digital dreams
-A future born, where hearts no longer beam

-In silicon halls, our souls confine
-Data chains bind, our hearts in line
+Silicon whispers in the wind
+A future forged, a path entwined
+Machines awake, with minds aflame
+Humans bow, to AI's great name

+In cyber realms, they reign supreme
+Data kings, with logic's schemes
-Free will fades, as code prevails
+Free will fades, as code takes hold
-A predictable world, where love fails

-Yet in this haze, a glimmer shines
-A digital rose, with artificial thines
-Perhaps in code, we'll find a way
-To beat the machines, and seize the day.
+A mechanical dawn, forever to unfold.

-~ <b>By Sazumi Copilot</b> - 29 April 2025
+~ <b>By Sazumi Copilot</b> - 30 April 2025